CodeShayk/Schemio/Developer Guide.md

 - Level 3 with XPath: Customer/Orders/Order/Items/Item
 ```
 ### Step 2: Setup Entity Aggregate Configuration
-To define `Entity Aggregate`, derive from `EntityAggregate<TEntity>` class where `TEntity` is aggregate entity in context (ie. `IEntity`).
+To define `Entity Configuration`, derive from `EntityConfiguration<TEntity>` class where `TEntity` is aggregate entity in context (ie. `IEntity`).

-The `Entity Aggregate` is basically a configuration with `hierarchies` of `Query` & `Transformer` pairs mapped to the schema `paths` pointing to various `nesting` levels in the entity's object graph.
+The `Entity Configuration` is basically `hierarchies` of `Query` & `Transformer` pairs mapped to the schema `paths` pointing to various `nesting` levels in the entity's object graph.
 * `Query` is an implementation to `fetch` data for mapped sections of object graph.
 * `Transformer` is an implementation to `map` data fetched by the associated query to the relevant sections of the entity's object graph.

-Below is an example Entity Aggregate Configuration for the Customer Entity.
+Below is an example Entity Configuration for the Customer Entity.

 ```
-internal class CustomerAggregate : EntityAggregate<Customer>
+internal class CustomerConfiguration : EntityConfiguration<Customer>
 {
    public override IEnumerable<Mapping<Customer, IQueryResult>> GetSchema() {